 The beginning of my time at Bates brought the sudden expansion of my horizons.
 Each course opened new ideas for me.
 Each new friend brought a perspective outside of my own.
 The first few months were exhilarating and exhausting.
 This was what I had hoped for in a college.
 What I did not realize is that Bates would continue to open new horizons for me well beyond the years I spent there.
 Like many people, I have ended up with a very different life than I expected when I was 18, yet I have been able to approach each new experience with an open mind and strong analytical skills.
 These are things that I first developed while at Bates.

 I have watched with great pride as Bates has also expanded its horizons.
-It has strengthened its physical plant, its faculty and academic programs, and its commitment to the outside community.
+It has strengthened its Facility Services, its faculty and academic programs, and its commitment to the outside community.
 This has, in turn, strengthened the reputation of the College and brought a corresponding increase in the number of students who wish to attend.
 The challenge that Bates faces today is to increase its resources to allow for continued faculty development and retention, to ensure adequate financial aid for any qualified student and to support continued facilities development to keep the College on the cutting edge of technology.
 Bates is an institution that has gone from strength to strength in the years since my graduation.
 Yet it remains a place that values strong interpersonal relationships and encourages respect for the individual.
 I am proud to be able to serve the College now and will continue to do so in any capacity that I can.